 Years of Experience

 For those with five to nine years of experience, average earnings amount to $21.99 per hour.
 The largest fraction of Surgical Care Affiliates people (42 percent) have been working for one to four years and earn approximately $20.26 per hour on average.

 Salaries approach $34.00 per hour for Registered Nurses; non-accredited workers make much less.
 The highest-paying degree here is a Bachelor of Science in Bachelor of Science in Nursing (BSN); Surgical Care Affiliates awards around $34.85 to these degree-holders.

 In this role, the best-paying skill appears to be Operating Room / OR; individuals who claim it among their capabilities enjoy a higher median salary of $34.00 per hour.
 Acute Care is considered a run-of-the-mill skill; about a sixth of Surgical Care Affiliates' people use it regularly.
 Other top skills include Data Entry, Medicine / Surgery, and Vendor Relations.

 At Surgical Care Affiliates, there are significantly more females who responded to the questionnaire than males — the female-to-male ratio is more than 3 to 1.

 Benefits and Perks

-Workers can easily stock up on retirement savings by participating in several options such as a 401(k) plan and a 403(b) plan.
-A large number of respondents can count on health insurance, and most respondents have dental coverage as a benefit.
-A few more workplace perks are tuition reimbursement.
+Those seeking to set aside retirement funds can rely on several savings options such as a 401(k) plan and a 403(b) plan.
+A large number of respondents can count on health insurance, and a large number of employees have dental coverage as a benefit.
+Advantages of working here also include tuition reimbursement.